New Jersey Bariatric Center

 Estimated reading time: 3 minutes

-FDA-approved prescription weight loss medications like Wegovy® and Zepbound™ can be effective tools on your weight loss journey.
+For people in NJ taking Wegovy® and Zepbound® , FDA-approved prescription weight loss medications, they can be effective tools on your weight loss journey.
 But what happens when you stop taking them?
-It’s a common question people have about regaining the weight they’ve lost so let’s discuss what to expect and a few tips to help you maintain your progress.
+It’s a common question our patients at the New Jersey Bariatric Center® have about regaining the weight they’ve lost.
+In this blog we'll discuss what to expect when you are prescribed Wegovy® and Zepbound® and a few tips to help you maintain your weight loss progress.

 @njbcenter